Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - Configurable number of bylaws to retrieve (5, 10, 15, or 20) in the demo interface
 - Intelligent autocomplete feature that provides suggestions as users type their queries (minimum 3 characters)
 - Simple web-based demo interface for testing without the frontend
+- Simplified public demo interface with clean design and dark mode support
 - Interactive bylaw viewer with detailed information about specific bylaws
 - Direct bylaw linking and sidebar viewing from AI responses
-- XML tag processing for bylaw references that converts them to proper HTML hyperlinks
+- XML tag processing for bylaw references that converts them to proper HTML hyperlinks, with direct links to original PDF documents when available
 - One-click bug reporting system with automatic context capture for GitHub Issues
 - CORS support for frontend integration
 - 50-second timeout protection for AI queries